Popular Litterature

 Marion Cossin

-For the first time, a study on the discipline of straps made it possible to compare and measure several attachment configurations according to several criteria.
-Nine attachment configurations were measured according to three criteria: safety, comfort and duration of installation.
-Thanks to this study, any aerial strapping professional will have at his disposal the different possible choices.
+For the first time, a strap discipline study compared and measured multiple tether configurations according to several criteria.
+Nine attachment configurations were measured according to three criteria: safety, comfort, and set-up time.
+Thanks to this study, aerial strap professionals will have different options at their disposal.

 JOURNAL ARTICLE